mmsharepoint/bot-meeting-lifecycle-feedback-csharp/README.md

 - Clone the repository
     ```bash
     git clone https://github.com/mmsharepoint/bot-meeting-lifecycle-feedback-csharp.git
-- Open bot-meeting-lifecycle-feedback-csharp.sln in Visual Studio
+- Open bot-meeting-lifecycle-feedback-csharp.sln in Visual Studio 2022
 - Perform first actions in GettingStarted.txt (before hitting F5)
-- ...
+- Now you should have prepared your app (will try local first)
+- In your Teams calendar have a "real" meeting prepared ("real" means with at least +1 real partcipant)
+- When starting debug by F5 or "Microsoft Teams (browser)"
+  - Âdd the app to that meeting (eventually search for it)
+  - Join the meeting to start it
+  - Leave and end the meeting